mdsulaiman010/ML-Projects/Multi-class Classification of Forest Cover Types/Project Notes.md

+# Overview

-# This was my final year project (FYP) focused on using the covtype dataset from UCI Machine Learning Repository. #
+This was my final year project (FYP) focused on using the covtype dataset from UCI Machine Learning Repository.

 The objective was to predict from 7 different forest cover types, for trees from the Roosevelt National Forest, with high performance.